Active Directory / LDAP User Sync

 Select Permission Groups for Administrators

 If you chose Administrators as the Type, you'll have the option to grant Device42 permissions to selected admin groups.
-Note that the groups are not Active Directory groups, but Device42 admin groups.
+Note that these permission groups are Device42 admin groups, not Active Directory groups.

 Select from the available Permission Groups on the left and use the arrow button to move them to the Chosen Permission Groups side.

-To create a new Admin group, click the plus icon, and in the popup that opens, name the new group, select the permissions, and click Save.
+To create a new Admin group, click the plus icon.
+In the dialog box, name the new group, select the permissions, and click Save.

 Select Departments for End Users